philippe44/AirConnect/README.md

 - `latency <[rtp][:http]>` 	: (default: (0:0))buffering tweaking, needed when audio is shuttering or for bad networks (delay playback start)
 	* [rtp] 	: ms of buffering of RTP (AirPlay) audio.
 Below 500ms is not recommended.
 0 = use value from AirPlay
 	* [http]	: ms of buffering silence for HTTP audio (not needed normaly, except for Sonos)
-- `remove_count < 0 .. n>` 	: (default 3) how many times a player must be missing during a search to be removed.
-0 disables removal
 - `enabled <0|1>`			: in common section, enables new discovered players by default.
 In a dedicated section, enables the player
 - `name` 				: The name that will appear for the device in AirPlay.
 You can change the default name.
 [1]
 - `log_limit <-1 | n>` 	: (default -1) when using log file, limits its size (-1 = no limit)